spex-xray/spex-help/_sources/reference/commands/egrid.rst.txt

 SPEX operates essentially in two modes: with an observational data set (read using the data commands), or without data, i.e. theoretical model spectra.
-In the first case, the energy grid neede to evaluate the spectra is taken directly from the data set.
+In the first case, the energy grid needed to evaluate the spectra is taken directly from the data set.
 In the second case, the user can choose his own energy grid.